 The CFAR03 mechanism is modeled on the NIH R03 program and is intended to provide support for research projects that can be carried out in a short period of time with limited resources.

-DEADLINES: Applications are accepted for review twice per CFAR fiscal year: on November 1 (New applications only) and May 1 (Revised applications only).
+Applications are accepted for review twice per CFAR fiscal year:

-The Micro Grants mechanism is intended to remove obstacles to HIV/AIDS research productivity or career advancement by providing small but crucial resources that cannot easily or immediately be obtained through other funding mechanisms.
+Opportunity Awards are intended to remove obstacles to HIV/AIDS research productivity by providing small but crucial resources that cannot easily or immediately be obtained through other funding mechanisms.

 This program provides reimbursement or direct purchases of up to $2,000 per approved request.
 Applications have a rolling deadline.